Bingquan-InSAR/GMTSARplus/README.md

 The workflow seamlessly integrates **data acquisition**, **interferometric processing**, **time-series inversion**, and **product export** into a unified command-line interface.

-During the interferometric processing stage, we use the **pS1/pDATA/pSAR Python package**, developed by **Associate Professor Wanpeng Feng** at **Sun Yat-sen University**.
+During the interferometric processing stage, we use the [**pSAR Python package**](https://github.com/wpfeng/utilities_of_GMTSAR_from_pSAR), developed by **Associate Professor Wanpeng Feng** at **Sun Yat-sen University (中山大学副教授)**.
-The `pSAR` package offers a suite of modular tools designed to enhance GMTSAR-based SBAS workflows.

-The toolkit includes:

-- `pS1`: A lightweight module for reading Sentinel-1 TOPS metadata directly from ZIP archives or extracted folders.
-- `pSAR`: The core module for time-series InSAR processing, including SBAS interferogram pair selection, baseline filtering, and metadata management.
-- `pDATA`: A utility module for handling geospatial data formats such as NetCDF, GeoTIFF, and ROI_PAC.
+`pSAR` is a modular InSAR processing toolkit designed to enhance GMTSAR-based SBAS workflows.
+It supports Sentinel-1 metadata parsing, SBAS interferogram pair selection, baseline filtering, metadata management, and the handling of various geospatial data formats such as NetCDF, GeoTIFF, and ROI_PAC — all within a unified Python environment.

 ---